Case Studies

 • The cultures between the different companies was EXTREMELY different (Risk Co. was Swiss-based and culturally they were meticulous and took time to make decisions whereas Software Co. was globally based with offices in 20 countries worldwide and culturally they were boisterous, quick in decision making and loose on perfectionism!)

-Luminous was brought on board to manage the change management and smooth things over with all the people involved ensuring they were brought on board and looking forward to a bright and shiny future with Software Co.
-Luminous called this project ‘Welcome to the family’ to ensure that Software Co. welcomed Risk Co. with open arms and adapted themselves to the differences in culture and ways of working.
+Adele from Luminous was brought on board to manage the change management and to smooth things over with all the people involved ensuring they were brought on board and looking forward to a bright and shiny future post merger.
+Adele called this project ‘Welcome to the family’ to ensure that Software Co. welcomed Risk Co. with open arms and adapted themselves to the differences in culture and ways of working.

 Results